 Artificial Neural Networks

 Artificial Neural Networks (ANNs) are a fundamental component of artificial intelligence and machine learning, revolutionising how we approach data analysis and problem-solving.
-Inspired by the human brain, these ‘neural’ systems simulate the learning process of humans by using interconnected artificial neurons or perceptrons.
+Inspired by the human brain, these ‘neural’ systems simulate humans’ learning process by using interconnected artificial neurons or perceptrons.
 ANNs consist of input, output, and hidden layers, with the latter containing units that transform the input data into a format the output layer can utilise.

 ANNs excel at identifying complex patterns and relationships within data, which can be challenging for human programmers to discern and manually teach machines.
 As a result, these networks have proven invaluable across various domains, from image and speech recognition to natural language processing and predictive analytics.